eggheadio-projects/build-a-blog-with-react-and-markdown-using-gatsby-notes/11-gatsby-expose-post-tag-data-for-a-gatsby-blog.md

 export defualt AllTagsTemplate
 ```

 Go to `gatsby-node.js` and create a new function called `createTagPages`.

-`createTagPages` will take in createPage and the list of posts.
+And `createTagPages` will take in `createPage` and the list of posts.

 ```js
 const createTagPages = (createPage, posts) => {